opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/SweatEquity/BSI/README.md

 Content:

 - A [VEX](ecv-2024-0001.json) created by Example Company PSIRT regarding the WitchyWashy vulnerabilities - share just hours after the information has been published by Murphy’s Law LLP.
 As they have a proper vulnerability management, they are able to provide a fast determination of affected and not affected product as well as fixes.
 This would also be share on our CSAF Aggregator.
+- A [VEX](i-2024-01981.json) created and published by Investigators Inc. that was already updated 3 times with new information.
+They created the VEX straight from the incoming information and started their investigation with potential affected products.
+This would also be share on our CSAF Aggregator.